eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 - **Configurable WASI Behavior**:  It provides a configurable environment with limited eBPF WASI behavior, enhancing security and control.
 This allows for fine-grained permissions, restricting access to kernel resources and providing a more secure environment.
 For instance, eBPF programs can be restricted to specific types of useage, such as network monitoring, without the need for broad permissions.
 - **Access Control**: it can also apply RBAC to control the access of eBPF programs easily.
 - **Sandboxed Environment**: By sandboxing the user space, Wasm-bpf enables the safe execution of eBPF programs, avoiding the risks associated with privileged access levels in traditional deployments.
-This
+This can also help enable eBPF plugins in observability agents.

 In essence, Wasm-bpf is crafted to mitigate the inherent challenges faced when deploying eBPF in Kubernetes environments.
 It leverages the strengths of WebAssembly to make eBPF deployments not only easier and more efficient but also significantly more secure.

 By encapsulating eBPF programs in lightweight, portable, and secure Wasm modules, Wasm-bpf streamlines the lifecycle and versioning management, offering a sophisticated solution that aligns with the dynamic and scalable nature of cloud-native ecosystems.
 As Kubernetes continues to evolve, Wasm-bpf stands ready to play a critical role in simplifying and securing eBPF deployments across the cloud-native landscape.

-## trade offs
+### trade offs

 While Wasm-bpf presents a promising solution for deploying eBPF programs within Kubernetes, it's essential to consider the trade-offs and limitations that come with this new approach: